-The CUNY School of Professional Studies originated the first fully accredited online degree program at the City University of New York (CUNY).
+The CUNY School of Professional Studies originated the first fully accredited online college degree program at the City University of New York (CUNY).
 Founded in 2003, CUNY SPS was developed to cater to the demands of the job market, and its programs were designed to meet the educational needs of working adults, organizations, and employers.
 CUNY SPS is also the first CUNY school to feature entirely online undergraduate and graduate degree programs.
 Students engage with each other and faculty by email, ePortfolios, blogs, instant messaging, and discussion boards.
 Bachelor’s and master’s degree programs include Disability Studies, Business, Data Analytics, Health Information Management, Nursing and more.

-SUNY Institute of Technology at Utica-Rome offers several online degree programs administered through the SUNY Learning Network.
+SUNY Institute of Technology at Utica-Rome offers several online college degree programs administered through the SUNY Learning Network.
 Degrees issued for online programs are fully accredited by SUNYIT Utica-Rome.
 Hybrid courses are also available in which students participate both in campus classes and using online instructional components.
 You can obtain a listing of online programs offered by contacting the campus.

-SUNY College at Plattsburgh offers many online course options as well as a fully-online RN-to-BSN program.
+SUNY College at Plattsburgh offers many online college course options as well as a fully-online RN-to-BSN program.
 Enrolled students and adult learners alike enjoy the flexible scheduling and added intellectual interaction that online participation provides.
 Courses are administered through Moodle, an online course management system.
 Students with self-discipline, strong written communication and Internet navigation skills are good candidates for online study.

-SUNY College at Oswego offers online programs to fit your schedule.
+SUNY College at Oswego offers online college programs to fit your schedule.
 Although not self-paced, the online format allows you to log on any time of day, but you must meet guidelines of how frequently you participate.
 Degree programs online include Vocational Teaching degrees, an MBA program and completion of a bachelor’s in Broadcasting.

-SUNY College of Technology at Alfred provides online instruction for a number of degree and certificate programs.
+SUNY College of Technology at Alfred provides online college instruction for a number of degree and certificate programs.
 Earn a certificate as a Coding and Reimbursement Specialist or in Court Reporting and Captioning.
 Pursue an associate degree in Court and Realtime Reporting or Health Information Technology.
 Study for a bachelor’s degree in Nursing or Business Administration.

 Known as a good value, SUNY Oneonta serves 5,800 undergraduate students on campus located halfway between Albany and Binghamton, NY.
-Among its graduate offerings, the Literacy Education B-5 and Literacy Education 5-12 are hybrid programs delivered partially online and partially in the classroom.
+Among its graduate offerings, the Literacy Education B-5 and Literacy Education 5-12 are hybrid programs delivered partially through online college and partially in the classroom.

 No campus residency is required for SUNY College of Technology at Delhi’s online degree programs.
 Study online for an RN to BSN.
 Earn an associate degree in Electrical Construction and Instrumentation or a bachelor’s in Criminal Justice online.
 All three programs are administered through the school’s virtual learning environment of online, hybrid and web-enhanced instructional courseware known as Vancko Hall.

-The University at Albany in New York State, formerly SUNY at Albany offers a number of degree programs online or on-campus including a Master of Science in Curriculum Development and Instructional Technology, Childhood Education, Early Childhood Education, and Reading as well as the Master’s in Public Health Practice.
+The University at Albany in New York State, formerly SUNY at Albany offers a number of degree programs through online college or on-campus programs including a Master of Science in Curriculum Development and Instructional Technology, Childhood Education, Early Childhood Education, and Reading as well as the Master’s in Public Health Practice.
 These courses are intended for professionals already working in these fields.

-Binghamton University, formerly SUNY at Binghamton, offers a completely online graduate degree program through Watson School’s graduate distance learning program, EngiNet.
+Binghamton University, formerly SUNY at Binghamton, offers a completely online college graduate degree program through Watson School’s graduate distance learning program, EngiNet.
 Stream digitally-encoded lectures recorded live on campus at your convenience.
 The Master of Engineering is offered in Computer, Electrical, Industrial and Systems Engineering.
 Access the same excellent, academic education that traditional, on-campus students receive in the classroom.